sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 API-level rate limiting assesses all traffic coming into an API from all sources and ensures that the overall rate limit is not exceeded.
 Overwhelming an endpoint with traffic is an easy and efficient way to execute a denial of service attack.
 By using a global rate limit you can easily ensure that all incoming requests are within a specific limit.
 This limit may be calculated by something as simple as having a good idea of the maximum amount of requests you could expect from users of your API.
 It may also be something more scientific and precise like the amount of requests your system can handle while still performing at a high-level.
 This may be easily uncovered with some performance testing in order to establish this threshold.

-When rate limiting measures are put in place, they are assessed in this order (if applied):
+When rate limit measures are put in place, they are assessed in this order (if applied):

 1. API-level global rate limit
 2. Key-level global rate limit